How to Make Homemade Masala Chai

 Which tea is the best for making masala chai?

 The best tea for making masala chai will not necessarily be the most expensive, or the highest quality tea.
 The best tea will be the one that infuses into a strong and bold infusion with darker red brown colour.
-This usually means teas with smaller broken leaves, teas or tea dust.
+This usually means teas with smaller broken leaves, CTC teas or tea dust.
 When talking about tea, the term lower quality usually implies the grade of tea leaves.
 This means that the tea you choose should still be enjoyable on its own, fresh and not stale, but it would probably taste better with some condiments than pure.

 Test brew your tea first.
 If the colour is orange or orange-brown, it will likely not be the best tea for making chai.